riichard/riichard/gpg.md

 ## Pictures

-If you want to be respectful to me, and likely also to others:
+If you want to be respectful to me and others consider these rules normal:

 1. Please ask me first if you can take a picture of me.
 2. If you've taken a picture, then consent again whether you can share it with others.